TStrecha/time-tracker/README.md

 ### Testing
 Testing endpoints is possible through IntelliJ Idea http client, although it is not a recommended option.
 Better way to test endpoints is using [Postman](https://www.postman.com/)

 Each new logic should be tested manually through options mentioned above, but also tested using automatic tests - either unit or integration tests to ensure that each and every time something changes, pipeline tests all features and in case something fails, we'll know about it.
-Automatic tests should test most edge cases possible and ensure that the code works properly using these tests.
+Automatic tests should test the most edge cases possible and ensure that the code works properly using these tests.

 <a name="branch-standards"></a>
 ### Branch standards
 Main branch is a protected branch that has the latest full release on.
-Develop branch on the other hand should have features until they are fully released and pushed into main branch.
+Develop branch on the other hand should have features until they are fully released and merged into the main branch.

-Every change to code should be in a different branch and should only be merged into develop branch through pull request.
+Every change to the code should be in a different branch and should only be merged into develop branch through pull request.
 Pull requests are always onto develop branch, excluding release pull requests.
 Pull request has to be reviewed first and accepted before merging.

 Naming strategies for branches are:
 ```text